eagletrt/libspec-sw/API.md

 ```

 #### Description:
-> Stores the configuration into the NVM.
+> Set the value of the parameter at idx position.

 #### Function Parameters
 > | Parameter | Type                         | Description                                     |